Innovate with us

 Yes.
 Internal Audit has assessed each of the key aspects of the program, including policies, processes and procedures, reporting and the means of approval.
 Audit has given the program a clean bill of health.

 Similarly, a number of external innovation consultants have assessed the program and have found the innovation program to be one of the most interesting and progressive models of innovation in government.

-Yes.
-Landgate received national recognition for its innovation achievements by being named the 22nd Most Innovative Company in Australia in 2016 by the Australian Financial Review.
-The innovation program and a number of Innovation projects have been Premier’s Awards finalist.
-Additionally, the agency has been asked to present its program at a number of forums and sits on the Western Australian Public Sector innovation committee.
+Landgate’s innovation program and several innovation projects have been finalists at the Premier’s Awards.
+The agency has also been asked to present its program at several forums and sits on the Western Australian Public Sector innovation committee.

 Innovation is listed as a key competency for staff interested in joining the agency and noted on each employee’s Job Description Form.
 All staff is encouraged to use 5% of their time for innovation.

 Retaining staff interest means providing ownership back to staff and giving them the opportunity to express their views and ideas on new products, services and in-house efficiencies.
 Demonstrating that ideas are valued, discussing these ideas, further developing them and communicating the implementation, encourages staff to provide ideas as they see this program as an avenue to implement change.

 The Innovation Program is not only about developing new products and services and rolling out in-house efficiencies but is also about enabling industry.

 Many of the projects that have been funded through innovation are required to report back to the innovation team at regular intervals.
 This will often include a traffic light report tracking the budget and schedule and whether there have been any delays.